 Frequently Asked Questions

-Where do I find the Graduate School's application form to apply to the master's program in occupational therapy?
+Where do I find the Graduate School's application form that is required for the Supplemental Application?

 Why is the application deadline for the program so early?

 How many students are accepted into the program?

-Currently the Occupational Therapy Department is accepting up to 26 students per academic year in the Professional Entry-Level Master's Degree of Occupational Therapy.
+Currently the Occupational Therapy Department is accepting up to 26 students per academic year.

 What should be in the reference letters submitted through OTCAS?

-You need two reference letters and there are no requirements as to the content of the letters.
+You need TWO reference letters with no requirements as to the content of the letters.
 However, it is typical that someone like an employer or an undergraduate advisor be asked to write the letter.
 Many of these individuals have written letters before.
-Ask them to speak to your leadership skills, accomplishments, ethical behavior, job performance, interpersonal skills, attitude, knowledge of occupational therapy or health care, experience with research, or any special abilities or knowledge you have.
+Ask them to describe your leadership skills, accomplishments, ethical behavior, job performance, interpersonal skills, attitude, knowledge of occupational therapy or health care, experience with research, or any special abilities or knowledge you have.

 What kind of volunteer hours are required?

 The ECU occupational therapy program strongly encourages volunteer experience because it will help you understand if this is a career that is suited to your personality, knowledge, and abilities.
-Volunteering can be done with any organization or group, but specific visits with occupational therapists will assist you in understanding the various roles of occupational therapists, the types of settings which employ occupational therapists, and the many types of diagnoses which demand occupational therapy services.
+Volunteering can be done with any organization or group, but specific volunteering opportunities visits with occupational therapists will assist you in understanding the various roles of occupational therapists, the types of settings that employ occupational therapists, and the many diagnoses that require occupational therapy services.
 Volunteering in a variety of settings will give you a broader look at the profession.
+A great place to identify these is on the Resume which is part of Phase 2 and through answering essay and electronic interview questions.

 Do you admit students before the application deadline?
 I heard other ECU programs do this.

-Applications may be submitted beginning October 1st.
+Applications may be submitted beginning approximately July 17th.
 We do not do rolling or early admissions.
-All applicants are reviewed together.
-Acceptance notices will be sent in early spring.
+All applicants are reviewed together after the application deadline.

 What happens after the Occupational Therapy Admissions Committee gets my application?